Make Your Experience Count: Careers in EFLBy Maricela Breedlove

 What else can I do to advance my EFL career?

-One guaranteed way to advance your EFL career is to attend local or national TEFL/TESOL conferences.
-These conferences are a fun way to meet other teachers, network with schools offering new job opportunities, and learn about professional development opportunities that may benefit you and your future career plans.
+One guaranteed way to advance your EFL career is to attend TEFL/TESOL conferences and webinars.
+These are fun ways to meet other teachers, network with schools offering new job opportunities, and learn about professional development opportunities that may benefit you and your future career plans.
 You will have access to the industry’s leading professionals, learn about the latest research and teaching methods, and most of all, gain a sense of community with others in your field.
-Attending conferences not only looks great on a resume, but you will have a great time as well and get to travel somewhere new!

 Join professional organizations